Beyond the lump: The long journey with breast cancer

 For instance, UCI’s new radiotherapy machines require expensive and frequent maintenance.
 For this reason, the cost of radiotherapy treatment is very high, ranging from Shs800,000 to Shs1.8m.
 Tests, including a computed tomography (CT) scan, at UCI can cost about Shs500,000.
 In private hospitals, though, the tests can cost up to Shs800,000.

-To the ordinary Ugandan, these costs may be prohibitive and are the reason why cancer sufferers delay seeking medical care.
+To the ordinary Ugandan, these costs may be prohibitive and are the reason why cancer sufferers delay in seeking medical care.
 Some resort to herbal remedies, which aggravate the disease since it keeps on spreading.

 Services at UCI’s imaging centre for breast and prostate cancer are free, however, the number of those seeking services is always high.
 Some are late referrals from private hospitals or regional referral hospitals.

-Denise Charity Atwine, a cancer survivor and patient navigator at UCI, says the number of cases overwhelms the doctors.
+Denise Charity Atwine, a cancer survivor and patient navigator at UCI says the number of cases overwhelms the doctors.

 “Education about breast health is improving but our facilities are thin on the ground.
 Women often wait for weeks to keep doctors’ appointments and many are unable to afford the costs of diagnostics, let alone treatment,” she explains.